Great Mosque of Fes el-Jdid: The prayer hall

+The wooden ceiling and other decoration in the rest of the central aisle leading to the mihrab dates from the 'Alawi period.
 At the northern end of the central aisle, just behind the anaza, is an elaborately ornate ribbed dome, similar to the slightly earlier examples of this type found in front of the mihrabs of the Great Mosque of Taza and the Great Mosque of Tlemcen, ultimately deriving from the domes of the Great Mosque of Cordoba.
-The ribs of the dome form a star pattern, at the middle of which is a mini-cupola of muqarnas.
+The 24 intersecting ribs of the dome form a star pattern, at the middle of which is a mini-cupola of muqarnas.
 Between the ribs are rich arabesques carved in stucco which also form a screen allowing some light in from the outside.
 The corners of the dome transition into the square space of the walls with the help of muqarnas-carved squinches.
-Although Georges Marçais assumed it dated to the Marinid period, Xavier Salmon has questioned this, based on inconsistencies in the cupola's decoration, and suggests that it was either created or restored during the Alaouite period, possibly by Moulay Rashid or Moulay Isma'il (who also commissioned the nearby anaza).
+Although Georges Marçais dated it to the Marinid period, Xavier Salmon has questioned this, based on inconsistencies in the cupola's decoration, and suggests that it was either created or restored during the 'Alawi period, possibly by Moulay Isma'il (who also commissioned the nearby anaza) or by Moulay Rashid.

 The mosque's main chandelier, according to one source, was installed in 1280, weighs 715 pounds, and has 287 candlesticks.
 It hangs in the central aisle in front of the mihrab, and is considered by some to be one of the best Marinid-era examples of its kind.